Towards Unsupervised Domain Generalization: Methods

 \subsection{Domain-irrelevant unsupervised learning}

-We propose the domain-irrelevant unsupervised learning (DIUL) algorithm for unsupervised domain generalization.
-Generally, we pretrain DIUL on the unlabeled dataset $S_\mathrm{UL}$ before finetuning with the labeled dataset $S_\mathrm{L}$.
+We propose the Domain-Aware Representation LearnING (DARLING) algorithm for unsupervised domain generalization.
+Generally, we pretrain DARLING on the unlabeled dataset $S_\mathrm{UL}$ before finetuning with the labeled dataset $S_\mathrm{L}$.
 The finetuning phase can be considered as a standard DG setting thus any DG method such as \cite{huang2020self, matsuura2020domain, qiao2020learning} can be applied.
 We focus on exploring how unsupervised learning helps models generalize to unseen domains.

-Let $S_\mathrm{UL} = \{X_n, d_n\}_{n=1}^N$ be the unlabeled dataset with a set of $N$ images with domain labels but without the ground-truth category labels. \citet{tsai2021mice} has shown that the traditional contrastive learning could be modeled by:
+Let $S_\mathrm{UL} = \{X_n, d_n\}_{n=1}^N$ be the unlabeled dataset with a set of $N$ images with domain labels but without the ground-truth category labels. \cite{tsai2021mice} has shown that the traditional contrastive learning could be modeled by: